tintin10q/headless-henk/README.md

 2. Open dev tools by pressing `ctrl+shift+i`
 3. Click on the network tab
 4. Locate the pause button but do not press it, it looks like a stop button on chrome.
+5. Place a pixel
+6. Wait until you hear the success noice
+7. Press the pause button to stop new request from coming in
-4. Now in the list of request find a `post` request to `https://gql-realtime-2.reddit.com/query`
+8. Now in the list of request find a `post` request to `https://gql-realtime-2.reddit.com/query`
-5. Press the pause button to stop new request from coming in
-6. Click on the post request in the list
+9. Click on the post request in the list
-7. Click on `headers`
+10. Click on `headers`
-8. Find the Authorization header
+11. Find the Authorization header
-9. Copy the value of the authorization header.
+12. Copy the value of the authorization header.
 It should start with `Bearer ` and then a bunch of letters seperated.
+13. Make sure you copy the entire token, you can probably right click

 > Realize that these tokens are valid for about 1440 minutes.
 There is no auto token refresh functionality yet.
 This is
 > also because I don't know how reddit refreshes their tokens.
 Let me know if you konw.